pha4ge/primer-schemes/README.md

 # Primer-schemes

 A collection of primer scheme definitions for sequencing viral pathogens.
 A definition minimally comprises a reference sequence (`reference.fasta`), YAML metadata (`scheme.yaml`), and a Primal Scheme-like BED file describing primer sequences and their positions in reference coordinates (`primer.bed`).
 Each scheme is assigned an identifier consisting of the scheme family and version, e.g. `artic-v4.1`, `midnight-v2`.
-A checksum of the BED file contents is generated at build time and added to `scheme.yaml`.
+Checksums of primer and reference sequence composition are generated at build time and added to `scheme.yaml`.

 Use [Primaschema](https://github.com/pha4ge/primaschema) to build primer scheme bundles from a `scheme.yaml`, `reference.fasta` and either `primer.bed` (7 column format) or `scheme.bed` (6 column format).

+*The schema definition format has not been finalised and should be considered unstable until initial release.
+Thereafter the `schema_definition` will be incremented by any further changes.*